stzokev/sample-facebook-api/README.md

 sample-facebook-api
 ===================

-Sample applicaton for Facebook oauth/login and graph api usage.
+Sample applicaton for Facebook OAuth and Graph API
+* Get OAuth token (Login and autorize application)
+* Clear token
+* Read the wall feed
+* Post to wall